zeppe-lin/rc/README.md

 INSTALL
 -------
-The shell command `make && make install` should build and install this package.
+The shell commands `make && make install` should build and install this package.
 See [rc.conf(5)](rc.conf.5.pod) and customize `rc.conf` file to adjust init conform your needs.

 The shell command `make check` should start some tests.